ElizabethUniverse/training_rss_parser/README.md

 3)  `$python setup.py sdist upload`
 4)  `$cd dist`
 3) `$pip install rss_reader-1.1.tar.gz`
-4) run `$rss_reader https://news.yahoo.com/rss` --limit 2 --verbose
+4) run `$rss_reader https://news.yahoo.com/rss --limit 2 --verbose`

 ## Iteration 3
 News is stored in the csv cache in following format and with tab delimiter.

 `date    title    link   article   list_links`

-To run application with updates:
+Now we are searching for the news in the cache with O(n) complexity.
+But in the near future we plan to optimize this process.

+If you want to receive news for the 15/11/2019, please enter the following command in the command line

 `$python rss_reader.py https://news.yahoo.com/rss --date 20191115`

---date argument works without internet connection and with --verbose, --json, --limit LIMIT arguments the same way
+--date argument works without internet connection and with --verbose, --json, --limit LIMIT arguments the same way.